 In most cases, trained assistance dogs will be allowed to stay in evacuation centres with their owners.
-Those that are accepted may require proper identification and proof of vaccination.
+You will need to show proper identification and proof of vaccination.
 Crating facilities will be provided.

-Only domestic pets (cats/dogs/pocket pets) are accepted at emergency evacuation centres.
+Only domestic pets (cats, dogs, pocket pets) are accepted at emergency evacuation centres.
 You may need to make special arrangements for other pets such as aquarium fish, reptiles and livestock.
-Council maintains a Livestock Register to enable easy identification of your animals – have you registered your livestock?

 We maintain a Livestock Register to enable easy identification of your animals.
 Make sure your details are up-to-date on the register.